Amy’s Purple Warriors

 I, Amy (Reimer) Kovach was diagnosed with Pancreatic Cancer at age 31.
 I started getting sick at age 29 when I first became pregnant with my son.

 I was in great shape and good health going into my pregnancy and I got pregnant in June 2021.
 I started getting sick September of 2021.
-It wasn’t until the end of my pregnancy that I got diagnosed with acute pancreatitis in January 2022 when my lipase in the 5000s and I spent the rest of my pregnancy in and out of the hospital until I was induced.
+It wasn’t until the end of my pregnancy that I got diagnosed with acute pancreatitis.
+In January 2022, when my lipase was in the 5000s, I spent the rest of my pregnancy in and out of the hospital until I was induced.
 My son is perfectly fine.
 With being diagnosed with pancreatitis, I have had to change my diet to a low-fat diet for life.
 Since my pancreas can’t absorb fat, I must also take medication called Creon with meals and snacks.

 They ran tests and did MRIs and saw that the tail of my pancreas was inflamed.
 I got my gallbladder out in March of 2022 to see if it would help.
 I spent most of 2022 in and out of the hospital with pancreatitis attacks.
 In July of 2022, they discovered two small cysts around the body of my pancreas.
 In December 2022, February 2023 and March 2023, I had pancreatic stents replacement surgery to open my main pancreas bile duct that was narrowed.
 February 2023, they discovered that the portion of my cysts that they tested were precancerous and these cysts had the cancer genes AKT1 and KRAS mutations.
 I also developed chronic pancreatitis like my dad did when he was 40 and he got the whipple procedure (opposite of me).
 His aunt died due to the pancreas at age 49.